konnektiv/shortcodes-ultimate/readme.txt

 **Improvements**

-- Error messages are now displayed only to the users with required capability
+- Error messages are now displayed only to allowed users (user must have required capability)
 - `[su_button]` with `target=blank` now have `noopener` and `noreferrer` added automatically